-What's more, in the future, I hope to sign off on A Grand Sociology Lesson, a full-length book of poetry, and on The Nexus of Sun, Moon, and Mother a set of gathered essays.
-Hopefully, as well, my upmarket novel Ten Kilo and One Million, and my contemporary historical fiction, Upon the Lion and the Serpent, will go to press.
-Meanwhile, I'm working on the novel, The Ill-Advised Adventures of Jim-Jam O'Neily.More Author Interviews:
+What's more, in the future, I hope to sign off on a new essay collection, Tosh: Select Trash and Bosh of Creative Writing, on my upmarket novel Ten Kilo and One Million, and on my contemporary historical fiction, Upon the Lion and the Serpent.
+I hope, too, to soon submit my novel, The Ill-Advised Adventures of Jim-Jam O'Neily and my trilogy about Cleome of Quo to my favorite agent.More Author Interviews:

 2012.
 Jul.
 30. "Bewildering Stories Interviews Channie Greenberg a.k.a.
 KJ Hannah Greenberg."
 Bewildering Stories.

 2012.
 May 30.
 "Beyond the Limits."
 Chedva on mindful intent (in writing).

 2012.
 May 27.
 "A Teaspoon at a Time."
 Chedva on mindful living.